12,855 words, one hour and 30 min, depending on reading speed

-Eric’s stifled his choke.
+An icy insect crawled up Eric’s spine.
+His hand found the railing.
 “Where — where did this happen?”

 “In Talbotton.”
-He looked at Eric as if taking him in for the first time.
+He regarded Eric as if taking him in for the first time.
 “Son, you all right?
 You look a right bit sick.
 Did you know Ed?”

-BACK at the trailer, Eric, his eyes gritty and dry from lack of sleep, heated up the left-over coffee.
-George wheezed and snuffled softly from his bedroom.
-He’d be waking soon.
+At the trailer, Eric, his sleep-deprived eyes gritty and dry, warmed up the left-over coffee.
+George wheezed and snuffled softly in his bedroom.
+He’d be awake soon.
 How would Eric break the tragic news to him?
-He took a few slow breaths.
+He drew in a slow breath.
 He trusted George to respond like the loving if emotionally absent brother he’d been since Eric came home from the Air Force.

-He sipped coffee at the table, his mind turning to the Farlin house.
-In time he’d get over losing it and find another, a better one.
+He sipped coffee at the table, the Farlin house returning to his thoughts.
+In time he’d shake off losing it and find another, a better one.
 Maybe today.

-It was well past eleven and Beth hadn’t arrived yet.
-Maybe she and her parents were arguing about her using the car.
+It was already past eleven.
+Where was Beth?
+Arguing with her parents about using the car?
 They were so restricting, so distrustful.
-Or maybe her guilt, as crushing as his, had smashed down on her like a pile of cinder blocks, and she was too sickened by the whole mess.
-Maybe she needed more time to recover and think through all the possibilities, as he’d done.
+Or maybe her guilt, as crushing as his, had smashed her with the force of a dozen cinder blocks, and she was too sickened by the whole mess.
+Maybe she needed more time to recover and contemplate all the possibilities, as he’d done.

 George, why don’t we have a phone!

 Drying off, he heard George thumping into the kitchen.
-No doubt the water humming and bumping the pipes had rousted him.
+The water humming and bumping the pipes must have rousted him.
 A pan clanked, silverware rattled in the drawer.

 Eric was almost finished dressing when another sound surged through the window: tires crunching on the gravel.